 - This all happens automatically and often with a low level CwDT gem.

 - In longer fights you will want to pay attention to the Fortify icon around your character (it looks like a star around you when activated).
 Fortify lasts 5 seconds, so does the Elemental Equilibrium debuff.
-Use whichever icon is most obvious to you to know when to re-apply Consecrated Path (if you're not the kind of player who is constantly using the skill.
-And Obviously, for your own survivability, try to keep Fortify up at all times during battle.
+Use whichever icon is most obvious to you to know when to re-apply the effects with your melee skill (if you're not the kind of player who is constantly using the skill).
+And obviously, for your own survivability, try to keep Fortify up at all times during battle.

-- If you want your Zombies to attack a specific enemy, hit that enemy with Consecrated Path or summon your skeletons to hit that enemy (hopefully).
+- If you want your Zombies to attack a specific enemy, hit that enemy with your melee skill or summon your skeletons to hit that enemy (hopefully).
 They'll all get there as soon as they can.

-So lots happens but all you're doing is using Consecrated Path and maybe skeletons.
+So lots happens but all you're doing is using your melee skill and maybe skeletons.
 Move, cast once...move, cast once...move, cast once...:)

 Build Mechanics Explained for New Players